This post was first published on 27 November 2017 and has been updated to include the latest information.

 - UOB Kay Hian

-With the exception of FSMOne and POEMS, you would notice that most brokerage firms are either directly linked or have some form of affiliation with a commercial bank operating in Singapore.
+You would notice that many brokerage firms are either directly linked or have some form of affiliation with a commercial bank operating in Singapore.
+There are also overseas digital brokers coming into the scene with Interactive Brokers, moomoo and Tiger Brokers.

 Which Brokerage Firm Should You Choose?

-The first thing most investors look at is the commission charged by the broker.
-A quick check across brokers in Singapore would reveal that most firms charge similar commission rates between 0.12% and 0.275% of trading value, or a minimum of between $10 and $25 per transaction.
-This would also vary depending on the type of trading account you choose to open.
+The first thing most investors look at is the commissions charged by the stock broker.
+A quick check across brokers in Singapore would reveal that most firms charge similar commission rates between 0.08% and 0.28% of trading value, or a minimum of between $10 and $28 per transaction.
+This would also vary depending on the type of trading account – CDP-linked or custodian – you choose to open.

 Aside from commission charges, there are several other factors you should also consider when choosing a firm.

 Fund Transfer: When you buy stocks, you need to think about how you’d like to pay for them.
-Some investors may find it more convenient to open a brokerage account with a bank that they already have a savings account with.
+Some investors may find it more convenient to open a brokerage account with a bank that they already have an existing savings account with.

 For example, if you already have an OCBC savings account, you may prefer opening a brokerage account with OCBC Securities.
 By doing so, stocks that you buy can automatically be paid for using money in your designated OCBC savings account.
 When you sell stocks, the money would be automatically credited into the same account.

 Overseas Investments: You may be starting out your investing journey with stocks listed on SGX.
-As you become more experienced, you may venture into investing in overseas markets as well.
-If that’s a future possibility, you may want to consider using a broker that allows you to invest in some of the major overseas stock markets.
-This saves you the hassle of opening up another brokerage account in the future.
-It also gives you the ability to monitor your investments on a single platform.
+As you become more experienced and confident, you may venture into investing in overseas markets as well.
+Many of the local stock brokerages also allow you to invest in some of the regional and major overseas stock markets, including US, Hong Kong, China, Malaysia, Thailand and others.

-Do note that buying and holding overseas stocks tend to come with additional charges, including exchange rates and fees associated with custodian accounts.
+Do note that buying and holding overseas stocks tend to come with additional charges, including currency conversion rates and fees associated with custodian accounts.

 #2 Open A CDP Account